reinalim/Branching_FinalProject/README.md

    | **Long-term Planning**|**Research & Development (R&D)**| This is the amount of expenses in which the company devotes into developing or enhancing new products and services.|
    | **Long-term Planning**| **Cash Flow from Investment**| How much cash has been generated or spent from various investment-related activities in a specific period.
 Investing activities include purchases of physical assets, investments in R&D, investments in securities, or the sale of securities or assets.|

+   * **Feature Category - Reason for Selection**
+   		* Categorical: The market’s receptiveness of each IPO will never be the same each issuance.
+We believe that it will differ largely based on the Sector and Industry of the company.
+   		* Operational Performance: We believe that the market’s receptiveness of an IPO would be directly related to how well the company is performing.
+Specifically, it should be tied to a company’s profitability on different levels (gross, net, and earnings before accounting & financial deductions), as well as its ability to generate sufficient cash flow to maintain and grow its operations.
+   		* Financial Health: We believe that the market would also take into consideration of the company’s indebtedness and liquidity.
+   		* Long-term Planning: The market should also take into account of the company’s plan for the future.
+R&D and Cash Flow from Investment are good proxies that reflect the company’s willingness and preparedness for facing future challenges.

    | Feature | Importance in 3 Month Return | Importance in First Day Return
    | :--- |:--- |:--- |